cabooster/DeepCAD/README.md

 The file structure is summarized below:

-DeepCAD_pytorch is the [Pytorch](https://pytorch.org/) implementation of DeepCAD.
+- DeepCAD_pytorch is the [Pytorch](https://pytorch.org/) implementation of DeepCAD.
-DeepCAD_tensorflow is the [Tensorflow](https://www.tensorflow.org/) implementation of DeepCAD.
-DeepCAD_Fiji is a user-friendly [Fiji](https://imagej.net/Fiji) plugin.
+- DeepCAD_Fiji is a user-friendly [Fiji](https://imagej.net/Fiji) plugin.
 This plugin is easy to install and convenient to use.
 Researchers without expertise in computer science and machine learning can learn to use it in a very short time.
-DeepCAD_Fiji_plugin contains the executable .jar file that can be installed on Fiji.
+  - DeepCAD_Fiji_plugin contains the executable .jar file that can be installed on Fiji.
-DeepCAD_java is the java source code of our Fiji plugin based on [CSBDeep](https://csbdeep.bioimagecomputing.com).
+  - DeepCAD_java is the java source code of our Fiji plugin based on [CSBDeep](https://csbdeep.bioimagecomputing.com).
+  - DeepCAD_tensorflow is the [Tensorflow](https://www.tensorflow.org/) implementation of DeepCAD, which is used for training models compatible with the Fiji plugin.

 ```